 I have been compensated and provided with product by Stubbs Legendary Bar-B-Q sauces for this article.
 My opinions are my own.

-Ground bison and Mexican chorizo come together for this Buffalo Bill Burger topped with Smoky BBQ Cream Sauce.
-Layered with caramelized red pepper rings, cheese and some spicy pickles, you’ve got a burger to brag about.
+Ground bison and Mexican chorizo come together for this Buffalo Bill Burger with Smoky BBQ Cream Sauce and caramelized red pepper rings.
+Add some cheese and some spicy pickles, you’ve got a burger to brag about.